Top 50 places to see in Catalonia

 Cutting an imposing figure at the top of a long stairway, and presiding over the beautiful city of Girona, the Cathedral is bright outside, while the inside will leave you gasping, since it has the widest Gothic nave in the world, measuring nearly 23 metres (and the second in the world irrespective of style after that of St Peter's Basilica in the Vatican).
-The cloister, the windows, the chapels, the altarpiece, the Charlemagne Tower and the Cathedral Museum are all worthy of mention.
+The cloister, the windows, the chapels, the altarpiece and Charlemagne Tower are all worthy of mention.

-This is a lovely inland village, located on a hill that offers outstanding views.
+This lovely inland village located on a hill offers outstanding views.
 But what's more beautiful is within, in its streets and stone houses, which are well preserved and have a medieval air about them.
 Among the most prominent buildings in the village is the church of Santa Maria and the hermitage of San Sebastián.
-The best way to visit is to make your way to the entrance gate of the old city and walk up along the streets, steadily climbing to the top.
+The best way to visit is to make your way to the entrance gate of the old city and walk up along the streets.

 Built in Romanesque and Gothic styles, this large and imposing medieval castle occupies a privileged location and has seen plenty of major historical events.
-You should visit all of its nooks and crannies, but we are especially impressed by the Minyona tower which dates from the 11th century, as well as the church of Sant Vicenç which is still well preserved despite its almost thousand years of history.
-If you like you can stay here in the Parador Nacional that occupies part of the castle.
+You'll be especially impressed by the Minyona tower which dates from the 11th century, as well as the church of Sant Vicenç which is still well preserved despite its almost thousand years of history.
+If you'd like you can stay here in the Parador Nacional that occupies part of the castle.

 Pals is another village with a big architectural draw in the Empordà region, with buildings dating from the Middle Ages, stone streets and houses, semi-circular arches, Gothic churches and walls.
 One of the most iconic constructions here is the Torre de les Hores, the main tower of the old castle, and if you make your way to the top of it, you’ll find fantastic views of Empordà, Montgrí and Illes Medes.

 One of the ways to find out whether Catalonia has sufficient water reserves is to check out the water level at this reservoir and see whether or not you can spot the spire of the church of Sant Román de Sau, which was covered by water when the reservoir was created.
-While it may not be as charming as a natural lake, the reservoir is surrounded by the Guilleries range of hills and in times of drought it’s sometimes possible to see the whole of the sunken village of Sant Roman.
+The reservoir is surrounded by the Guilleries range of hills and in times of drought it’s sometimes possible to see the whole of the sunken village of Sant Roman.

 The Roman inhabitants of ancient Barcino occupied this part of town, lying on and around the summit of Mount Taber.
-If you look closely you’ll see some of the columns of the Temple of Augustus.
 Over the centuries, the city’s main religious and civil buildings were erected here, and many of them still stand today, from the Cathedral and the Church of Santa María del Pi, to the Palau de la Generalitat and the Mayoral Palace.
 Plaça del Rei is one of the most beautiful spots in this must-visit area.

 Considered to be the best conserved Jewish quarter in Europe, the 'Call' in Girona can trace its beginnings to the 12th century and was home to a substantial Jewish community.
 Walking the narrow streets is like taking a trip back in time, and the quarter’s museum is also worth visiting in order to explore further the history of the town’s Jewish population.

-The ancient Greeks made their first incursion into the Iberian Peninsula here and they liked the place so much that they decided to stick around for a while.
+The ancient Greeks made their first incursion into the Iberian Peninsula here and they liked the place so much that they decided to stay.
 After them came the Romans, who also settled here.
 Their legacy can be explored at this archaeological site in the Bay of Roses, and you also might want to visit the museum to see exhibits like the statue of Asclepius.
 It’s also a great idea to walk along the coast from L'Escala to Sant Martí d'Empúries.

 Poblet, Santes Creus and Vallbona de les Monges make up a unique triangle full of history and cultural heritage.
 We recommend that you spend at least a couple of days visiting the three monasteries, two of which are still functioning religious centres, as well as exploring other interesting sites in the area.
 Construction of the monasteries began in the 12th century, and they have plenty of details, including the tombs of the most important monarchs of the Crown of Aragon.

 If witches and gnomes were able to choose where to live, this dense, leafy, magical forest of beech trees would be among their top options.
 It grew thanks to the fertile lava flowing from the Croscat volcano and is located in a region with its own special beauty, populated by volcanoes.
-Fageda d'en Jordà is a mystical, quiet place, immortalized by poets and ideal for exploring leisurely on foot by a bike or on horseback.
+Fageda d'en Jordà is a mystical, quiet place, immortalized by poets and ideal for exploring leisurely on foot, bike or horseback.

-This town is the capital of the region, and its historical centre has been declared a site of special cultural interest.
-Bearing the title of the Ducal Town since the Middle Ages, it holds many delights for fans of architecture and history including Casal dels Josa (today a museum), the stunning Gothic church of Santa Maria la Major, and the old bridge, which probably dates from the Roman era.
-The town’s walls deserve a special mention and still stand to protect the centre with their elegant gates and towers.
+This town is the capital of the region and its historical centre has been declared a site of special cultural interest.
+Bearing the title of the Ducal Town since the Middle Ages, it holds many delights including Casal dels Josa (today a museum), the Gothic church of Santa Maria la Major and the old bridge, which dates from the Roman era.
+The town’s walls deserve a special mention and still stand to protect the centre with their gates and towers.